Hard Edge Statistics of Products of P\'olya Ensembles and Shifted GUE's: Preliminaries: Random Matrix Model

 This proposition has been proven for several particular cases of products of complex random matrices~\cite{AIK2013,AKW2013,Forrester2014,Liu2017,FIL2018,KKS2016,KS2014,KZ2014}.
 The kernel will also reappear in the hard edge statistics of the product $G(H-nx\eins_n)G^*$.
-The inversion of this statement, namely when the limit exists then we get the two assumptions~\eqref{assump1} and~\eqref{assump2}, would correspond to the aforementioned observation that they bijectively correspond to the existence of a hard edge limit at the origin.
+The inversion of this statement, namely when the limit exists then we get the two assumptions~\eqref{assump1} and~\eqref{assump2}, would correspond to the aforementioned observation that they equivalently correspond to the existence of a hard edge limit at the origin.
+This is, however, an open problem yet.